ut4/radcms/README.md

 # RadCMC

-RadCMS is simply the most radical static site cms ever created.
+RadCMS is simply the most radical cms ever created.